How to Tap into the Power of Gratitude as Medicine

 It really doesn’t matter how you practice.
 The point is to practice—in whatever ways feel most authentic to you—and in doing so, to explore the power of practicing gratitude in your own life.
 There are most likely an infinite number of things each of us could be grateful for; it is simply a matter of choosing to direct our attention toward any one of them (or several).

 So yes.
-My first trip to India had a profound impact upon me.
+My first trip to India had a profound impact on me.
 And yes.
 I spent years unraveling the belief systems that were activated as a result.
 But today, I can appreciate both the pain and the awakening that came out of it all.
-Were it not for the heartbreak I experienced, and for the broken relationship with abundance that followed, I might never have discovered the power of gratitude.

 As we enter this season that so unabashedly celebrates gratitude, giving, family, connection, and the unity of our precious human family, my advice to you is this: